Fleeting Passionate Hobbies

 - In the dark marital comedy The Ref, Lloyd rips into his wife for this (among many, many other things).

 - Penelope in The Brothers Bloom collects hobbies as a result of her social isolation.
 She demonstrates for Bloom her skills in juggling, rapping, skateboarding, card tricks, breakdancing, multiple musical instruments...

 - In Hot Shots!, the hero's love interest Ramada is doing something different every time he sees her, from trick horseback riding to lounge singing to welding.
 She's officially a psychiatrist.

 - Older Than Radio: The Wind in the Willows (1908): Mr. Toad is practically the poster boy for this trope.

 - Losing Joe's Place: Rootbeer Racinette A secondary character and later indispensable plot coupon from Gordon Kormans book.
 He has a running gag where he gets a new Hobby everyday and later is turned into a variety act by his desperate for money "Friends".

 - Tortall Universe: Keladry states that one of her brothers is like this in Protector of the Small, jumping from great-seeming idea to great-seeming idea.
+(She also thinks that one of three girls that ask her advice about becoming knights could also be this type.)
 There are some who think that Kel forming crushes on three different boys (Nealan, Cleon, and Domitan, though she only dates Cleon and it never goes very far) fits too, but as this was over a period of eight years of her teenagerhood it's somewhat debateable.